MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 - Format each custom parameter pair as Key=Value, for example {_promoCode}=PROMO1.

-- Bing Ads will accept the first 3 custom parameter key and value pairs that you include, and any additional custom parameters will be ignored.
-For customers in the Custom Parameters Limit Increase Phase 1 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 532), Bing Ads will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
+- Microsoft Advertising will accept the first 3 custom parameter key and value pairs that you include, and any additional custom parameters will be ignored.
+For customers in the Custom Parameters Limit Increase Phase 1 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 532), Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
 During calendar year 2019 the limit will be increased from 3 to 8 for all customers.
 Each key and value pair are delimited by a semicolon and space ("; "), for example {_promoCode}=PROMO1; {_season}=summer.

 - A Key cannot contain a semicolon.
 If a Value contains a semicolon it must be escaped as '\;'.
 Additionally if the Value contains a backslash it must also be escaped as '\\'.